by Eric B. Hare

 1. Choose the best answer: What time of day did Abraham see the travelers?

 a.
-Nine o’clock in the morning.
+Nine o’clock in the morning.2.
+True or false:

 b.
 Twelve o’clock noon.